 Is a Holdover Tenant Considered a Squatter?

 - Continue refusing rent payments: In this case, by receiving the payments, the fixed term lease becomes a periodic tenancy.
-And, needless to say, the tenant lives at your own will.
+And, needless to say, the tenant lives on the property at your own will.

-- Ask the tenant to leave: If they leave within the notice period, then great!
-However, if they don't, the law requires you to file an unlawful detainer lawsuit to remove them.
+- Ask the tenant to leave: If they leave your property within the notice period, then great!
+However, if they don't, you're required to file an unlawful detainer lawsuit to remove them.

 What Rights do Squatters Have in the State of Florida?